marekgluza/marekgluza.github.io/available_positions/openings.md

     You may add a cover letter to contextualize your background.

-To pass the interview: You need to manage to tell me at least one thing that I don't know, but that I could use.
+To pass the interview:

+    Tell me at least one thing that I don't know, but that I could use.